geoffdutton/streamlit-auth0-ts/README.md

 st.write(user_info)
 ```

 `user_info` will now contain your user's information

 ## Todo

-- Pass all info through JWT, at the moment the `sub` field is the only field assing through verification
+- Pass all info through JWT, at the moment the `sub` field is the only field passing through verification
 - Test with other providers, only Google tested

 ## Deploy